wenqin-231/StatusView/README.md

 ### Features

 * Support both in Activity and Fragment.
-* Support the custom in different status of view.
+* Support the custom view of different status.
-* Support error view to retry request by default button.
+* Support the way to retry request by default button in error status.
 * Easily use.
-* With a delay loading avoid the too fast loading.
+* With a delay loading by default avoid the too fast loading.
 * Support the Toolbar、NavigationBottomBar and etc.
 * Can use it with [my forked SpringView]("https://github.com/wenqin-231/SpringView") gracefully.